"Damn! He ain't gonna be in Rush Hour 3!

 - The ending of the Light Gun Game Confidential Mission consists of outtakes of the game's various cutscenes.

 - Some of the newer Nancy Drew games have had these.

 - Riot Games, creators of League of Legends, created 2 short blooper reel videos of their CG animated Season 1 trailer for their community's amusement, parodying everything from the Male Gaze inherent in the female character designs to their own company logo.
 Watch them here and here.

 - Done in Star Control II; during the credit sequence, most of the alien races give a humorous bit Animated Actor style, some of them breaking character and others just the fourth wall.
 They range from the Kohr-Ah being unable to properly say "annihilate" to the stereotypically new-agey Pkunk giving a phone-psychic pitch.

 - World in Conflict had a variation: odd glitches and bugs found during development.
 The most memorable were six humvees doing donut instead of going where ordered and a character missing from the game's final cutscene, resulting in the two coffe cups he was carrying flying back and forth through the air.

 - DC Douglas parodies this by making a Resident Evil 5 outtake reel.

 - Spoofed in Plumbers Dont Wear Ties.
-In one scene, John says "searching for me," when he should have said "searching for you."
+In one scene, John says "searching for me," when he should have said "searching for you." & they all start laughing.
 James Rolfe note even comments, in his review, that it was a "intake of an outtake."

 - The Matrix: Path Of Neo has an unlockable video that showcases glitches the developers encountered during development